odinuv/web/en/apv/articles/javascript/index.md

 ### JavaScript events
 Events are type of signals which are broadcasted to JavaScript event listeners (functions) when some action takes place.
-For example a user can click a button, press a key, navigate to other site, move a mouse or a timer ticks:
+For example a user can click a button, press a key, resize or scroll the window, navigate to another site or move a mouse.
+There are also events that are not associated directly with user actions, it can be timer ticks or when the browser finishes loading of the page or particular image:

 {% highlight html %}
 <script type="text/javascript">